naveenacharya1/Hadoop/hadoop-map-reduce/CustomWritableMR/README.md

 As we already know, data needs to be transmitted between different nodes in a distributed computing environment.
 This requires serialization and deserialization of data to convert the data that is in structured format to byte stream and vice-versa.
 Hadoop therefore uses simple and efficient serialization protocol to serialize data between map and reduce phase and these are called Writable(s).

 ##Custom Writable
 So any user defined class that implements the Writable interface is a custom writable.
 However, we need a custom Writable comparable if our custom data type is going to be used as key rather that the value.
 We then need the class to implement WritableComparable interface.

+##Input Data
 Input.
 ```bash
 What do you mean by Hadoop